- Actively managed large-cap equity fund focused on high quality stocks of well established companies

 PORTFOLIO MANAGEMENT PERSPECTIVE

-"We are long-term, low-turnover investors in high-quality large-cap companies.
+"We are long-term investors in high-quality large-cap companies.
 We invest in companies with attractive long-term growth and income potential at points in time when their stocks are temporarily out of favor, possibly profiting both from the market's subsequently recognizing their value and the companies' own ability to create shareholder value."

 A WORD ABOUT RISK